jsomers/quizdash/README.md

 	/quiz/dash -> /play/quiz
 		- no need to hide leaderboard and such
 		- once the game starts, no new people can enter
+		- what happens to the people who have just finished a dash and want to play it again?

 Clean up code:
 	- quiz_js.html.erb needs real work; objectify the js using leaderboard.js as a model